-In December 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2023-9, Income Taxes (Topic 740).
+In December 2023, the FASB issued ASU No. 2023-9, Income Taxes (Topic 740).
 The new standard updates disclosure requirements for Accounting Standards Codification (ASC) 740 primarily by requiring additional information in the income tax rate reconciliation and additional disclosures about income taxes paid.
 This standard will be effective for Recursion starting the annual period ending December 31, 2025.
 Early adoption is permitted for annual financial statements that have not yet been issued.
 The amendments can be applied on a prospective or retrospective basis.
 The adoption of this standard will not impact Recursion's consolidated balance sheet and statement of operations.

 In November 2023, the FASB issued ASU No. 2023-7, Segment Reporting (Topic 280).
-The standard requires new disclosures related to ASC 280 including: disclosing significant segment expenses by category; requiring all the ASC 280 disclosures for companies with a single reportable segment and; requiring ASC 280 disclosures for interim financial statements.
+The standard requires new disclosures related to ASC 280 including: disclosing significant segment expenses by category; requiring all the ASC 280 disclosures for companies with a single reportable segment and requiring ASC 280 disclosures for interim financial statements.
 Recursion must apply the amendments retrospectively to each prior reporting period presented.
 This standard will be effective for Recursion starting the annual period ending December 31, 2024.
-Early adoption is permitted.
 The adoption of this standard will not impact Recursion's consolidated balance sheet and statement of operations.